OpenTelemetry Spring Boot: Java Agent, Starter, and Manual Instrumentation

 java -javaagent:opentelemetry-javaagent.jar -jar your-spring-app.jar

-For detailed configuration options and advanced usage, see OpenTelemetry Java Agent for Spring Boot.
+For detailed Java Agent configuration, see the OpenTelemetry Java Agent for Spring Boot guide.

-The Spring Boot Starter integrates with Spring's auto-configuration system and supports Native Image compilation.
+The OTel Spring Boot Starter (opentelemetry-spring-boot-starter from io.opentelemetry.instrumentation) integrates with Spring's auto-configuration system and supports application.properties/application.yml configuration.
+It works with Spring Boot 2.6+ and 3.x and is the only option for GraalVM Native Image compilation.

 <dependencyManagement>